google-marketing-solutions/crmint/docsource/docs/quickstart/tutorial.md

 1. Select your project name on the left sidebar.

-1. Create a dataset with the button on the right &ldquo;Create Dataset&rdquo;.
+1. Create a **US dataset** with the button on the right &ldquo;Create Dataset&rdquo;.

     ![Create Dataset button](../../img/gcp-bq-createdataset-button.png)

 1. Name your dataset `predict_realestate_brasil`, and choose to store the data in the `US` location.

     ![Dataset configuration](../../img/gcp-bq-createdataset-conf.png)

+1. Be sure to use the **US** location for your dataset.
+It's needed because the data source we will use is located in the US.

 ## Create the training pipeline in CRMint